Gracesunday16/restaurant-data-analytics/README.md

 ## Recommendations
 - **Target High-Density Restaurant Areas for Promotions**:

-  Focus marketing, partnerships, or delivery expansion in these dense clusters where restaurant activity is high and competition is visible.
-It increases visibility and customer access.
+  Focus marketing, partnerships, or delivery expansion in the dense clusters where restaurant activity is high and competition is visible.
+It will increase visibility and customer access.

 - **Use Table Booking as a Premium Feature**: